 After attending UC Santa Barbara for two years(Theatre, Music, Inter-collegiate soccer), she transferred and received her undergraduate degree in Dramatic Art from UC Davis, and a Master of Fine Arts in Design for Theatre from UC Irvine.
 While there, she also studied Musical Theatre.
 After working and teaching in Orange County, she moved to Rhode Island to join the theatre faculty at Roger Williams University, where she also served as scenery/lighting designer/technical director for many productions over three years.
 During this time, she had an active business selling New England watercolors off the walls of several Newport, RI restaurants, worked as a bartender, and occasional cabaret singer.

 She became a professor at the University of Maryland near Washington, DC, where besides designing scenery, she taught set design, scene painting, history of design, props and stagecraft, in the Department of Theatre.
 At the same time, her painting services became in demand around the Washington D.C. area.
-For many years, she kept a busy studio of projects, from painted finishes in large commercial spaces, to murals in retail and residential venues, museum exhibit work, and other unique projects.
+For many years, she kept a busy studio of projects; painted finishes and murals in large commercial spaces, retail and residential venues, museum exhibit work, and other unique projects.

 She loved teaching, and taught trompe l'oeil at the Smithsonian Resident Associates Program, and part-time music/art/theatre at a small k-8 school.
 As much as the painting work itself, she enjoyed the collaboration with architects, interior designers, construction companies, and clients; and loved the positive and transformative impact her work had on spaces.